metacenterIO/docs/security.md

 # Security

 Metacenter keeps a high degree of security for all customer data.
-From TLS-encrypted TCP to at-rest-encryption to automated data retention periods.

 ## Information Security & Retention
 All data within Metacenter uses symmetric encryption at rest (AES-256).